 Main Flute Sound Chamber – The longest portion of the flute blank that you will bore is the main flute bore chamber.
 This is where all the sound is going to happen so make sure you are careful when boring this section of the flute.
 You are going to run the flute bore from the front of the solid block area all the way through the end of the flute blank.

 After you have completed crafting the inside components listed above you will need to create the exit hole coming out of the SAC and the inlet on the front edge of the Solid Block.
 These two areas are critical that you do a good job when crafting these parts of your flute.
 Especially the front edge of the block which is where your cutting edge (true sound hole) we be.
 One of the advantages of crafting your flute from two blank halves is that you have the opportunity to work on the inside of the flute to not only sand and seal the inside of your flute, but you are given the opportunity to fine tune the exit hole and entrance hole into the main flute chamber.

-If you look at the schematic drawings above you can see that we have a light blue shaded area on one half of the flute blank only.
+If you look at the schematic drawing above (click to enlarge) you can see that we have a light blue shaded area on one half of the flute blank only.
 This is the half of the flute where you will construct the Focusing Channel and Cutting Edge on the top portion of your flute.
-I have found that it is important to craft a sort of a ramp on the inside of the flute for both the exit hole leading from the SAC and a ramp on the inside of the cutting edge end.
+I have found that it is important to craft a sort of ramp on the inside of the flute for both the exit hole leading from the SAC and a ramp on the inside of the cutting edge end.
 I craft these two ramp areas with a very sharp gouge and I and very careful to blend the ramp into the two holes on both sides of the Solid Block.